graphsense/graphsense-python/docs/TxsApi.md

     currency = "btc" # str | The cryptocurrency code (e.g., btc)
     tx_hash = "04d92601677d62a985310b61a301e74870fa942c8be0648e16b1db23b996a8cd" # str | The transaction hash
-    include_io = False # bool | Whether to include inputs/outputs of a transaction (UTXO only) (optional) if omitted the server will use the default value of False token_tx_id = 1 # int | Select a specific token_transaction (Account model only) (optional)
+    include_io = False # bool | Whether to include inputs/outputs of a transaction (UTXO only) (optional) if omitted the server will use the default value of False include_nonstandard_io = False # bool | Whether to include non-standard inputs/outputs such as OP_RETURN of a transaction (UTXO only) (optional) if omitted the server will use the default value of False include_io_index = False # bool | Whether to include the index of inputs/outputs of a transaction (UTXO only) (optional) if omitted the server will use the default value of False token_tx_id = 1 # int | Select a specific token_transaction (Account model only) (optional)

     # example passing only required values which don't have defaults set